 Also in Highland Square, this is a great sandwich shop to hit when you want something really filling - and you also don’t want to bring it back to the office.
 The menu has some soups and salads, but you want to focus on the giant Italian sandwiches.
 Grab a seat on the patio with The Frankie and settle in.
 You’re going to want to be with your sandwich alone.

 The Masterpiece LoHi is our favorite grab-and-go sandwich stop in the city.
 The location can’t be beat, and we love every sandwich on the menu.
-They do a good job of making the classics a little more interesting - the ham and cheese comes on a thyme baguette with some crunch to it.
+They do a good job of making the classics a little more interesting - like the ham and cheese that comes on a thyme baguette with some crunch to it.
 The veggie is also the best in town.
-You could eat there, but we like walking over to Confluence Park for a picnic.
+You could eat there, but we like walking over to Confluence Park for some outdoor time.

-Brider is our favorite upscale fast-casual spot for lunch in the city- fast-casual because you order at the counter, upscale because the food is restaurant-quality.
-There’s a fresh rotisserie chicken right behind the checkout counter, sweet potato and avocado salads, porchetta and kimchi sandwiches, rotating pizza options daily, and freshly baked pastries.
+Brider is our favorite upscale fast-casual spot for lunch in the city.
+There are fresh rotisserie chickens right behind the checkout counter, sweet potato and avocado salads, porchetta and kimchi sandwiches, rotating pizza options, and freshly baked pastries.
 The only downside is that the parking situation isn’t great, so plan accordingly.

-Vital Root is another trendy fast-casual spot from the folks at Root Down and Linger, this one with a mostly vegetarian and vegan menu.
-But before you write it off for that reason, know that the food here is actually really good (and not just for vegetarian/vegan food) - the banh mi tacos and cauliflower ceviche are regulars in our lunch rotation.
-It’s perfect for a solo or small group trip to Tennyson street when you want excellent healthy food.
+Vital Root is another trendy fast-casual spot from the folks at Root Down and Linger, except one with a mostly vegetarian and vegan menu.
+But before you write it off for that alone, know that the food here is actually really good (and not just for people who don't eat meat), like the banh mi tacos and cauliflower ceviche that are regulars in our lunch rotation.
+It’s perfect for a solo or small group trip to Tennyson street when you want excellent food that's a bit lighter.